-The main limitation of the study is that we have conducted in NCT of Delhi so its outcome may not be applicable to the population beyond the geographical location.
+The main limitation is that we have conducted the study in NCT of Delhi so its outcome may not be applicable to the population beyond the geographical location.
 We have selected specifically the millennial generation so consumers below and above the age category may behave differently.